Raisin, the platform for savings and investments, acquires pension startup Fairr – TechCrunch

 Raisin, the well-capitalised fintech startup that offers a pan-European marketplace for savings and investment products, has acquired Fairr, a German startup disrupting the pensions industry.
 Terms remain undisclosed, although I understand the price was in the “double-digit Euro millions” range.

 The majority of the deal was cash, although some Fairr investors exited with a mixture of cash and Raisin stock.
-Fairr’s investors included IBB Investitionsbank Berlin, Transamerica Ventures , Pro7Sat.1 Accelerator, and Söderberg & Partners.
+Fairr’s investors included IBB Investitionsbank Berlin, Transamerica Ventures, Pro7Sat.1 Accelerator and Söderberg & Partners.

 Raisin says the acquisition of Fairr is part of a strategy to enter the €12 trillion European pension and retirement savings market, which is a natural extension to the fintech’s current focus on deposits and investments.